mh-skjelvareid/massimal/dataset_publishing/readme_boat_underwater_imaging.md

-# Massimal underwater imaging dataset (USV)
+# Massimal underwater imaging dataset (boat)
-This file is a description of a dataset with geotagged underwater images collected by an unmanned surface vehicle (USV).
+This file is a description of a dataset with geotagged underwater images collected from a boat.
 The description is general and not connected to one specific location or dataset.
-The remainder of the file describes the research project that collected the data, the USV and camera equipment used, and the image geotagging process.
+The remainder of the file describes the research project that collected the data, the camera equipment used, and the image geotagging process.

 ## The MASSIMAL research project